-- All men's and women's fraternities and sororities must be members of the University's governing bodies for fraternities and
+- All men's and women's social Greek-lettered fraternities and sororities must be members of the University's governing bodies for fraternities and

-sororities - Furman Panhellenic Council (FPC), Inter-Fraternity Council (IFC) and National Pan-Hellenic Council (NPHC).
+sororities - Furman Panhellenic Council (FPC), Inter-Fraternity Council (IFC) or National Pan-Hellenic Council (NPHC).

 - All organized religious organizations must be members of the University's governing body for religious organizations - Religious

 - All organized sports club organizations must be members of

 the University's governing body for sports club teams - Recreational

 - All organized multicultural organizations must be members of